 David O. McKay

 Coming home after a two week road trip, exploring Idaho’s beautiful nooks and crannies -our fridge is frighteningly bare.
 I make a quick trip to the farmers market and return home, arms full of fresh produce.
-While at the market, I have this Sunshine Bowl in mind and make sure to pick out fresh crunchy veggies like golden beets, carrots, kohlrabi, sunchokes, radish, jicama and lemon cucumber – all which can be grated or sliced- and taste good in their raw state.
+While at the market, I have this Sunshine Bowl in mind and make sure to pick out fresh crunchy veggies like golden beets, carrots, kohlrabi, sunchokes, radish, jicama and cucumber – all which can be grated, spiralized or thinly sliced- and taste good in their raw state.
 In this recipe, all the veggies are raw, served over a bed of warm, short grain nutty brown rice (or any other whole grain) with kale.

 But it’s the Sunflower Seed Tahini Sauce that really makes all this healthiness -palatable and delicious.
 Earthy and flavorful, it’s low in fat and oil, vegan and gluten free.
 Because most of the ingredients are all raw, this dish is pumped full of antioxidants, vitamins and living nutrients.
 I think of this as a “detox” bowl, and whenever I eat this, I feel energized and alive, and my body thanks me for it.
 It also passes the Brian taste test, meaning – he loves it without knowing how good it is for him.
+Haha!